Twins Must End Revolving Door At Shortstop

 In the last decade, the Twins have used eight different Opening Day starters at shortstop.
 The only men to make the list twice in the last decade were Cristian Guzman and Jason Bartlett.
-Otherwise, it has been a continuous revolving door.
-In four of the last five seasons, the man to earn the job for Opening Day has failed to start the most games at shortstop over the course of the season.
+What's more, in four of the last five seasons, the man to earn the job for Opening Day has failed to start the most games at shortstop over the course of the season.

 The only year in recent memory with a semblance of consistency at shortstop was in 2010 after the Twins traded for JJ Hardy.
 He was the Opening Day starter and he led the team in games played at the position.
 There were still injury concerns with Hardy as he only played in 101 games but it was still more consistent than the last two years.

-In 2011, the Twins put a lot of stock into Tsuyoshi Nishioka and this plan failed miserably.
+But in 2011, the Twins put a lot of stock into Tsuyoshi Nishioka - and this plan failed miserably.
 He didn't work out at second base and he was even more of a disaster when they moved him to shortstop.
 After spending almost all of last season being less than mediocre at Triple-A, he went back to Japan.
-One of the biggest regrets besides Nishioka being horrible might be the fact that the team parted ways with Hardy to make room for their Japanese import.
+One of the biggest regrets (besides Nishioka being horrible) might be that the team parted ways with Hardy to make room for their Japanese import.

 Last season, the Twins started the year with newly signed free agent Jamey Carroll at shortstop.
 Brian Dozier was coming off a very good season in the minor leagues after being named the team's minor league player of the year.
 Carroll didn't exactly hit the cover off the ball so the Twins handed the reigns to Dozier.
 It wasn't pretty for Dozier either and he ended the year in the minor leagues.

-The future of the shortstop position doesn't look to be getting any better in Minnesota.
-Pedro Florimon looks to have the upper hand at the Opening Day start in 2013 but there is still plenty of time before the Twins face the Tigers.
+The future doesn't look any better.
+Pedro Florimon has the upper hand as the Opening Day starter in 2013 but there is still plenty of time before the Twins face the Tigers.
 Carroll, Dozier, and others might be in the mix for the starting role but the long-term solution doesn't seem like it will be in camp when the Twins head to Fort Myers.

-As far as prospects go, Daniel Santana looks like the next best potential shortstop in the organization.
+As far as prospects go, Daniel Santana is the next best potential shortstop in the organization.
 He spent all of last season at High-A with the Fort Myers Miracle.
 He put together the best season of his professional career by batting .286/.329/.410 with 38 extra-base hits.
-Levi Michael, the 2011 First Round Draft pick, split time at both middle infield positions for Fort Myers.
+Levi Michael, the 2011 1st round draft pick, split time at both middle infield positions for Fort Myers.
 Baseball America also named him the best defensive infielder in the Twins system.

-If Santana or Michael is the long-term solution at shortstop, they are still multiple levels away from cracking into the line-up for the Twins.
-There is always a chance the Twins could get a shortstop back in a trade this offseason but starting pitching is most likely the priority.
-At this point, the hope of 2013 looks to be a little bleak.
+If Santana or Michael is the long-term solution at shortstop, they are still multiple levels away from cracking the line-up for the Twins.
+There is always a chance the Twins could get a shortstop back in a trade this offseason, but starting pitching is most likely the priority.
+At this point, any hope for 2013 looks a little bleak.